elerac/polanalyser/README.md

 img_cop_vis = pa.applyColorToCoP(img_ellipticity_angle)
 ```

 Here is an example of visualizing the Stokes vector images.
-The image is borrowed from the spectro-polarimetric dataset [[Jeon+, CVPR2024]](https://eschoi.com/SPDataset/).
+The stokes image is borrowed from the spectro-polarimetric dataset [[Jeon+, CVPR2024]](https://huggingface.co/datasets/jyj7913/spectro-polarimetric).

 |||||
 |:-:|:-:|:-:|:-:|